 - Accept that fatigue is to be expected

 Jesus came to help the broken.
-I am learning to live my life reaching out to God’s loving arms.
+I am learning to live my life, reaching out to God’s loving arms.
 I am learning to find my gratitude through my brokenness.
-Every moment I choose to be grateful for the time I had with my son, John, my dad, my brother and my mother, is time I am not anxious or afraid about the future.
+Every moment, I choose to be grateful for my time with my son, John, my dad, my brother, and my mother.
+It is a time when I am not anxious or afraid about the future.
 Because gratitude and fear cannot co-exist at the same time.
-Just like He’s done for me, He will see you through this.
+Just like God’s done for me, He will see you through this.
 It’s God’s promise to give you hope and a future.

 Your story is heartfelt, Melissa.
 Such a difficult time for you and your family!
 Your posts are a blessing!!!